-Professor Assif is the recipient of many research and teaching awards: the TedexUTSC 2016 "Dare to know" Participation, the UofT Idered Campaign award, The UTSC Underground Best Professor of the Year, The Middle East Excellence Award Institute in Education Nomination, TVO Best Lecturer Series Nomination, Top Five Educators in Illinois, The Fulbright Scholarship, and the Melon and Adrian research fellowship.
+Pr.
+Assif is the recipient of many teaching and research awards, grants, and fellowships.
+This includes the UofT Teaching Fellowship, the UTSC Professional Academic Coaching Fund, the federal CEWIL grant (Co-operative Education and Work-Integrated Learning Canada), the UofT LEAF Seed Grant, the UofT Community Engaged Teaching Fellowship, the UTSC Experiential Learning funds, the UfT Global Classroom funds, the Jackman Humanities Institute’s Scholar in Residence Program mentorship, the UTSC Dean’s Special Merit Award, the TedexUTSC 2016 "Dare to know" Participation, the UofT Idered Campaign Award, The UTSC Underground Best Professor of the Year Award, The Middle East Excellence Award Institute in Education Nomination, TVO Best Lecturer Series Nomination, Top Five Educators in Illinois, The Fulbright Scholarship, the Melon, and Adrian Research Fellowship.

 American Literature; Ethnic Studies; Women’s Literatures; Trauma Studies; Composition Studies